Sid-1661/Zenutri-App/README.md

 1. Clone the application from git.
 2. Run the command
   `` flutter pub get ``
+3. Open emulator or simulator
+4. Select the device and run the project

 ## Project architecture
 We are following feature-first architecture.
 And inside feature you will find the layering